kkoomen/vim-doge/README.md

 triggering DoGe.

-In each pattern you can specify a regex pattern and each group can be named and then be used inside the `template` key to render that value when it matches.
+In each pattern you can specify a regex pattern and each group can be named and then be used as a token inside the `template` key to render that value when it matches.

 After implementating this the only thing left to do was implementing all the languages.